Gizmo2093/Gizmo2093/README.md

 ### Greetings 🎉

 I’m FrontEnd Developer, have 1 year of commertial experience.
-I have a lot knowledge in frontend development and practice. improving my skills none stop.
+I have a lot knowledge in frontend development and practice.
+Improving my skills none stop.

 <!--
 **Gizmo2093/Gizmo2093** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.